 The crumbling foundation crisis in Connecticut finally has some promising news!
 A process has been put into place for homeowners to get needed relief from the expense and stress of identifying and remediating your home if affected with a crumbling foundation.
 Approximately 41 towns in CT may have homes built with concrete supplied by the JJ Mottes Company between 1983 and 2016.

-It is possible to test and/or inspect for indication of pyrrhotite in the concrete used for structural foundations.
-A home buyer who purchases after February 1, 2019 must have a report from a professional engineer issued prior to closing on the sale to be eligible for a claim for reimbursement or replacement of a crumbling foundation.
+It is possible to test and/or inspect for an indication of pyrrhotite in the concrete used for structural foundations.
+A home buyer who purchases after February 1, 2019, must have a report from a professional engineer issued prior to closing on the sale to be eligible for a claim for reimbursement or replacement of a crumbling foundation.
 The CT Foundation Solutions Indemnity Company LLC (CFSIC), a captive insurer limited to the crumbling foundation problem, is now operational to process claims and is beginning to pay for the following two types of claims:

 Claim Type 1: for those who have a compromised foundation according to the set standards that are seeking financial assistance for the foundation replacement.